PaulSouthern/bjss/README.md

 # BJSS

-This repository contains the Technical Test specs and page objects as required
+This repository contains the Technical Test specs and page objects as required.

+- Tests 1 - 3: Selenium Webdriver specs using Ruby bindings.
+Tests running on Firefox browser (GeckoDriver)
+- Test 4: API tests written using Postman.
+Collection included in repo `./BJSS.postman_collection`

 <br />